Vadakan/JSON_tutorials/README.md

 # you can see above we created a simple project with two mobile models. in the same way amazon website is created.

+# above example is created with slice of objects.